Vegueta-1/PS5-RapidFire-ESP32-C3/README.md

 Reset Calibration → Restores safe default values.
 Good calibration = reliable trigger detection.

-Advanced Settings
+Advanced Settings are Default To my Controller, but you Are Free to Play With them to optimize your need

 Jitter (0-100%)
 Adds small random variations to firing timing.
 Makes it harder to detect and feels more natural.
-Recommended: 10-20%.
+Recommended: 10-50%.
 Use this on online play for less risk of getting banned.

 Hysteresis (0-100%)
 Creates a "dead zone" around the trigger threshold to prevent rapid on/off chatter.
 Recommended: 10-15%.

 Debounce (0-500ms)
 Ignores very quick or noisy trigger changes.
-Recommended: 40-60ms.
+Recommended: 8-40ms.

 Press Percent (0-100%)
 How far you need to press the trigger to activate firing.
-Recommended: 90-95%.
+Recommended: 55-95%.

 Pulse Width (5-200ms)
 Duration of each individual "press" signal.
 Lower values = better for high SPS.
-Recommended: 25-40ms.
+Recommended: 5-25ms.

-Polarity
-Decreasing (Default)
+Polarity Don't change this most controller is decreasing by default Decreasing (Default)
 Increasing